 I am, administratively raising the fee on all imported crude oil, natural gas liquids and petroleum products.
 The fee levels will be one dollar per barrel effective February 1; two dollars on March 1; and three dollars on April 1.
-The crude price equalization program and product fee rebates will all crude oil, and product imports.
+The crude price equalization program and product fee rebates will be modified to mitigate disproportionate benefits or adverse impacts in any single area of our country.